-4. Registration and exam fee
+4. Registration and Exam Fee

 A person who is required to pass the examination shall register online on a registration portal.
 The link of registration portal is generally shared by NACIN before each examination on CBIC and on its website.
 A person who registers for the examination shall pay examination fee in a manner as specified by NACIN .The fee amount as specified by NACIN for previous exams was Rs.
 500. Separate fee would be required every time when the person appears for the examination.

-5. Frequency of examination
+5. Frequency of Examination

 The examination would be conducted twice in a year.
 The details of the examination would be published by NACIN every year on the official websites of the CBIC, NACIN, GST portal, GST Council Secretariat and in newspapers.

-6. Examination centers
+6. Examination Centers

 The examination shall be held across India at the designated centers.
 The option to choose the exam center shall be given to the candidate at the time of registration.

-7. Period for passing the examination
+7. Periods for passing the examination

 In case of those enrolled as sales tax practitioner or tax return preparer under the erstwhile tax laws for not less than 5 years and those enrolled as GST Practitioner having certificate in Form GST PCT-02,need to pass examination within 30 months from ‘appointed date’ i.e. from 1-7-2017.